DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/INTEGRATION/INTRODUCTION/Introduction.md

 ---

 # Introduction to Integrations EDI
-This section will provide a quick overview of the Integrations EDI module.
+This section will provide a quick overview of the Integrations EDI module. <br>
+Integrations module is beneficial for EDI documents that are not specific to a customer, vendor or warehouse. <br>
+Examples are integrating with an online store.

 ## Documents
 ### Core EDI documents (All trading partners)